danilonishi/spotify-saver/README.md

 spotifysaver download "https://music.youtube.com/playlist?list=..."
 ```

+The CLI accepts Spotify tracks, albums, and playlists, and YouTube playlists or album collections.
+Direct YouTube video URLs are supported by the web interface and API, but not by the CLI.
+Spotify playlist tracks are saved under their canonical artist/album folders, with playlist files kept separately in a `Playlists/` directory beside the configured output directory.
+Existing files are skipped by default; set the web interface's overwrite option or the API's `overwrite_existing` field to replace them.

 ## Usage with API

 To use the API, you need to have the API server running.
 You can start it with the following command: